chef/knife-openstack/README.md

 ### `knife openstack volume list`

 Provides a list of all volumes in the currently configured OpenStack account.
-Each volume shows its size and its availibility to be attached to server.
+Each volume shows its size and its availability to be attached to a server.
 This data may be useful when choosing a volume to pass to the `knife openstack server create` subcommand.

 ### `knife openstack image list`